-- 9.12 Describe the following information about the proposal: - existing infrastructure and easements on the potentially affected land - the proposed extractive and processing methods, associated equipment and techniques - hours of operation for proposed construction works, including night time works - · the sequencing and staging of activities - any activity that is a prescribed ERA - the capacity of high-impact plant and equipment, their chemical and physical processes, and chemicals or hazardous materials to be used - the known locations of new or altered works and structures and infrastructure necessary for the project at all stages of its development - the proposed spoil transport routes, receiving methods and locations - location of quarry operations the project may source materials from - the range of land uses and site layout - · built form and design specifics - operation detail (e.g. hours of operation for project components) - the commissioning process including landscaping and the rehabilitation of affected areas after construction - management/ownership structure of final development (e.g. body corporate) - location and scale of parking requirements.
+- (i) the capacity of high-impact plant and equipment, their chemical and physical processes, and chemicals or hazardous materials to be used - (j) the known locations of new or altered works and structures and infrastructure necessary to enable the construction and operation of the development - (k) any activity that is a prescribed ERA - (I) location of quarry operations the project may source materials from - (m) the range of land uses and site layout - (n) built form and design specifics - (o) operation detail (e.g. hours of operation for project components).